Transfers and Terminal Layout at Oslo Airport

 A direct connection without leaving the transit zone is only possible if you arrive in Oslo with SAS, Norwegian, Widore, Emirates or Atlantic Airways.
 For SAS and Norwegian, this does not apply to arrivals from certain destinations, see image below.

-If you meet these conditions, your baggage will be automatically rechecked upon arrival in Oslo.
+If you meet these conditions, your baggage will be automatically rechecked when you arrive in Oslo.

 Follow the "Domestic Transfer" signs and do not go to the gate.

-During the transfer you will only go through customs if you have goods to be cleared.
+During the transfer you will only go through customs if you have goods to clear.
 You will not go through security check and you will only go through passport control upon arrival from a non-Schengen country.

 In this case, the transfer usually takes between 20 and 35 minutes.

-In case you arrive in Oslo with another airline, you always have to pick up your luggage, leave the transit area and check in again.
+If you arrive in Oslo with another airline, you will always have to collect your luggage, leave the transit area and check in again.

 This also applies if you are travelling with hand luggage only.
 Upon arrival, you will be directed to a corridor leading directly to the exit without the possibility of a direct transfer.